 Macau Patent- Betting terminal U.S. Patent- Betting terminal

 system system Total

 HK\$'000 HK\$'000 HK\$'000

 COST

-At 1 January 2020, 31 December 2020 and
+At 1 January 2021, 31 December 2021 and

-31 December 2021 182,066 657,535 839,601
+31 December 2022 182,066 657,535 839,601

 ACCUMULATED AMORTISATION AND IMPAIRMENT

-At 1 January 2020 113,285 657,535 770,820
+At 1 January 2021 125,423 657,535 782,958

 Provided for the year 12,138 12,138

-At 31 December 2020 125,423 657,535 782,958
+At 31 December 2021 137,561 657,535 795,096

 Provided for the year 12,138 12,138

-At 31 December 2021 137,561 657,535 795,096
+At 31 December 2022 149,699 657,535 807,234

 CARRYING AMOUNTS

+At 31 December 2022 32,367 32,367

 At 31 December 2021 44,505 44,505

-At 31 December 2020 56,643 56,643

 The Macau patent pertains to a computerised gaming system (the "Gaming System") for operating multi-gambling games.
 The Gaming System was installed on the electronic gaming equipment which operates in Casino Kam Pek Paradise and other casinos in Macau.
 The Group generates revenue from the provision of casino management services with the Gaming System installed on the electronic gaming equipment, and the sale and leasing of electronic gaming equipment installed with the Gaming System in Macau.
-The patent is amortised over its useful life of 15 years using the straight line method.
+The patent is amortised over its useful life of 15 years using the straight-line method.

 At the end of the reporting period, the Group assessed for impairment by considering the recoverable amount of the patent as well as certain property, plant and equipment, allocated to the single cash-generating unit comprising the patent for the computerised gaming system for operating multi-gambling game in Macau (the "Macau Patent CGU"), having regard to the market conditions in Macau.
 The recoverable amount of the Macau Patent CGU is the value in use of the Macau Patent CGU based on the present value of estimated future cash flows to be generated over the remaining license period and with reference to the valuation report prepared by an independent professional valuer, International Valuation Limited, which was approved by the directors of the Company.
 The valuation of intangible asset and property, plant and equipment in relation to patent is assessed by comparing the recoverable amount of the Macau Patent CGU to their carrying amounts at the end of each reporting period.
-Based on the Group's impairment assessment, as the recoverable amount based on value in use of Macau Patent CGU is estimated to be higher than the carrying amount, no impairment loss was recognised on the intangible asset allocated to the Macau Patent CGU for the years ended 31 December 2021 and 31 December 2020.
+Based on the Group's impairment assessment, as the recoverable amount based on value in use of Macau Patent CGU is estimated to be significantly over the carrying amount, no impairment loss was recognised on the intangible asset allocated to the Macau Patent CGU for the years ended 31 December 2022 and 31 December 2021.